kmcphail/SpatialDB/Report.md

 Our goal in combining these resources is to develop a bird species search tool that is both comprehensive and practical at a local scale.
 Although the raw data we obtained has the potential for extensive analytical research, our database will primarily cater to the average outdoor enthusiast and thus many of the original fields proved unnecessary.
 We encountered several challenges working with such a vast dataset of species sightings.
 However, we were able to resolve several of these through query experimentation and will discuss those challenges and solutions in the sections below.

-### Section 2: Database Design, Implementation & Manipulation
+### Section 2: Database Design & Implementation

 - [ ] **Database Design**:
  - [X] KM
  - [ ] DM

 We translated our source data into four spatial entities (see ebird, area, state, county in Figure 1) placed in three groups, which are later expressed as schemas during the database implementation phase.
 The first consists of species observations depicted as points, another contains protected lands with polygon geometry, and the last group holds both states and counties represented as polygons.
 Given the amount of overlap in field values within each entity, minimizing redundancy via normalization became the next priority.
 The bulk of non-spatial entities and attributes seen in Figure 1 originate from the area entity.
-Attributes for some might seem obvious based on names like manager_name and manager_type (e.g. values 'SFW', 'State Fish and Wildlife' for mang_name, d_mang_nam likely relate to 'STAT', 'State' for mang_type, d_mang_typ), but others may need further explanation.
+Attributes for some might seem obvious based on names like manager_name and manager_type (e.g. values 'SFW' & 'State Fish and Wildlife' for mang_name & d_mang_nam relate to 'STAT' & 'State' for mang_type & d_mang_typ), but others may need further explanation (see below).
 The most relevant for casual users is access.
 Composed of four domains, this entity details the level of public access permissible:
 - access
    - OA - 'Open Access'
    - RA - 'Restricted Access'